Winnie-Udel/designer-games/README.md

 ## Pitch

 ---
-In Shark Invasion, the player plays as a small, vulnerable fish amidst the deep blue ocean.
+In *Shark Invasion*, the player plays as a small, vulnerable fish amidst the deep blue ocean.
 The goal is simple: survive and grow!
 To do so, avoid the predators and consume the food before the timer runs out!
 Beware, predators exist above and beneath the ocean.